Chelsea Joy Eats

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Bacon-wrapped asparagus bundles on a white serving tray
+Bacon-wrapped roasted asparagus bundles on a white ceramic platter.

 Bacon-Wrapped Asparagus